s-hamann/desec-dns/README.md

 [deSEC.io](https://desec.io/) using the deSEC.io API.
 It can be used from the command line or as a Python module.

+It serves as an API client for most of the functionality of the deSEC.io API, but also includes some additional convenience functionality that goes beyond what is offered by the API.
+The features include:
+* Domain management
+* DNS record management
+* Authentication token management
+* Token policy management
+* Import and export of records in zone file format
+* Import and export of records in custom JSON format
+* Generation of TLSA records from certificate files
+* Sensible handling of rate limits and pagination

 Requirements
 ============